PranavSekhar/SIP2014/README.md

-SIP2014
+UCSC Astrophysics Research Scripts
 =======

-This is an astronomical tool created by Pranav Sekhar and Aaron Huang as part of a larger project to detect outflow from galaxies.
-The tool itself, however, may be used for many purposes such as: stacking spectra of galaxies, distinguishing between different spectra files based on certain parameters, analyzing data to seek galactic emission, error analysis and more.
-Please keep visiting as we are continously working to add more features and improve the tool.
+Astronomical tool created as part of a larger project to detect outflow from galaxies; script may be used for many purposes such as: stacking spectra of galaxies, distinguishing between different spectra files based on certain parameters, analyzing data to seek galactic emission, error analysis and more.

--Pranav Sekhar and Aaron Huang
+- Pranav Sekhar & Aaron Huang